The EP Rent Help Program is closed to new applicants, as all rental assistance funding has been committed.

 The City of El Paso and County of El Paso have allocated $13.08 million in funding from the Federal Cares Act to the EP Rent Help program which is Administered by the Paso del Norte Community Foundation.

-The program provides rental assistance to landlords of residential rental properties for tenants that are experiencing an economic hardship as a result of COVID-19 and live in El Paso County, including those who live in unincorporated areas of the county and those who live within the incorporated limits of El Paso, Horizon City, San Elizario, Socorro, Clint, Vinton, or Anthony, Texas.
+The program provides rental assistance to landlords of residential rental properties for tenants that are experiencing an economic hardship as a result of COVID-19 and live in City of El Paso only.

 Eligible landlords of residential rental properties may enroll to participate in the rental assistance program; tenants apply by selecting their landlord from the Participation Directory (Tenants will be able to submit an application even if their landlord chooses not to participate); Landlords then verify the amount of rent the tenant owes.